beezwax/fmslogs/README.md

 - uses custom tab stops for each log for consistent column alignments
 - quick access to print or open in editor (don't have to type full log path or cd to correct directory)
 - limit messages to those only after a given timestamp or duration
-- lists size and modification dates for all logs
+- lists path, size, and modification dates for all logs
 - optionally truncate lines to avoid line wrap
+- network ports in use
+- connectivity tests for 10 different FMS endpoints

 Design Goals:
 - no dependencies other than the core Python libraries, and requiring just one file to be copied onto server